 More specific detail on the course can be found at the Faculty of English.

-How is English taught at Cambridge?
+How is English taught at Downing?

 At Downing you will have access to excellent facilities.
 The College Library contains an extensive range of books and journals, which supplement the comprehensive materials available at the Faculty Library and the University Library.
 English undergraduates at Downing are assisted with the cost of buying books through annual grants from the Denham Fund.
 Downing is supportive of creative writing, and awards prizes worth up to £500 for original poems, short stories, and chapters from novels, thanks to the generosity of the late P. D. James, Honorary Fellow of the College.
 Downing also has a flourishing drama scene, with the Downing College Dramatic Society and the Howard Theatre at the very heart of college life.

-Dr Ewan Jones, who focuses on the relationship between poetry and philosophy in the eighteenth and nineteenth centuries.
+- Dr Ewan Jones, who focuses on the relationship between poetry and philosophy in the eighteenth and nineteenth centuries.

-Dr Sarah Kennedy, whose research interests include twentieth-century and contemporary Anglophone poetry, modernism, metaphor, nature-writing, literary self-conception, originality, and allusion.
+- Dr Sarah Kennedy, whose research interests include twentieth-century and contemporary Anglophone poetry, modernism, metaphor, nature-writing, literary self-conception, originality, and allusion.

-English graduates from Downing have entered many professions including education in universities and schools, journalism, law, publishing, television, theatre, arts administration, fine art, charitable organizations, advertising, public relations, consultancy, the civil service, and accountancy.
+English graduates from Downing have entered many professions including education in universities and schools, journalism, law, publishing, television, theatre, arts administration, fine art, charitable organisations, advertising, public relations, consultancy, the civil service, and accountancy.

 Entry requirements and interviews

-The standard conditional offer for candidates in English at Downing is A*AA at A2 Level.
 While History, Classics, Religious Studies and languages all give particular strengths to undergraduates taking the English Tripos, only English Literature or Language and Literature are compulsory for entry.
 All additional subjects, including Science and Mathematics, are acceptable, though we have a preference for academic rather than vocational subjects.
 We welcome applications from students intending to take a gap year before commencing a university degree.

 If you are called to interview at Downing, you will receive two 30-minute interviews on the same day, each conducted by our teaching fellows.
 The interviews are designed to ascertain your aptitude and enthusiasm for English at Cambridge.
 There are no ‘trick questions’ or preconceived right answers; above all else, we are looking for candidates whose passion for literature leads naturally to independent and original thinking.
-As part of the examination, you may be asked to respond to a small literary text or extract.
+As part of the interview, you may be asked to respond to a small literary text or extract.

 Image reproduced courtesy of Justin Rowe, www.daysfalllikeleaves.com